dwyl/javascript-todo-list-tutorial/README.md

 and you will have to **stop** and **re-do** them._

-To conclude: Pure functions doe not mutate a "global" state and are thus predictable and easy to test;
+To conclude: Pure functions do not mutate a "global" state and are thus predictable and easy to test;
 we _always_ use "Pure" functions in Apps built with the Elm Architecture.
 The moment you use "_impure_" functions you forfeit reliability.